FedSOL: Stabilized Orthogonal Learning with Proximal Restrictions in Federated Learning

 \section{Introduction}

 Federated Learning\,(FL) is an emerging distributed learning framework that preserves data privacy while leveraging client data for training\,\,\citep{federated_learning, federated_optimization}.
-In this approach, individual clients train their local models using their private data, while the server aggregates these models into a global model.
-By precluding the need for direct access to private data, FL enables the utilization of extensive data collected from edge devices such as mobile phones, vehicles, and facilities\,\citep{fl_survey_technologies_applications, federatedML_concepts_applications}.

-However, FL encounters a notorious challenge known as data heterogeneity\,\citep{advances_open_problems_fl}.
-Due to the diverse underlying distributions of the clients, the local datasets are non-independent and identically distributed\,(Non-IID).
-Its inevitable occurrence in many real-world scenarios leads to an inconsistency between global and local objectives, often significantly degrading performance\,\citep{On_the_convergence_fedavg_noniid, fl_challenges_methods}.
+In this approach, individual clients train their local models using their private data, and a server aggregates these models into a global model.
+FL eliminates the need for direct access to clients' raw data, enabling the use of extensive data collected from various sources such as mobile phones, vehicles, and facilities\,\citep{fl_survey_technologies_applications, federatedML_concepts_applications}.
+However, FL encounters a notorious challenge known as data heterogeneity\,\citep{On_the_convergence_fedavg_noniid, fl_challenges_methods, advances_open_problems_fl}.
+As data from different clients often come from diverse underlying distributions, local datasets are not independently and identically distributed (Non-IID).
+This common issue in real-world scenarios leads to a misalignment between global and local objectives\,\citep{fednova, scaffold}.
+Consequently, local learning deviates from the global objective, resulting in significantly degraded performance and slower convergence\,\citep{advances_open_problems_fl, fl_with_noniid}.

-To tackle the data heterogeneity problem, most prior studies have introduced various \textit{proximal restriction} into the local objective\,\citep{scaffold, moon, fedntd, fedprox}.
-These restrictions are designed to maintain alignment between global and local objectives by preventing the deviation of local learning from the global objective.
-Nevertheless, this approach inherently limits local learning by interfering with the original local objectives\,\citep{fedalign, fedftg}.
-Furthermore, it often falls into a sharp global landscape under high heterogeneity, which results in unreliable minima and poor stability\,\citep{fedsam, fedsmoo}\,(Figure\ref{fig:overview}(a)).

-In contrast, an alternative approach has emerged that focuses on the \textit{local generality} in FL\,\citep{fedsam, fedalign}.
-Building on recent findings that highlight the benefits of smooth loss landscape for better generalization\,\citep{swa, fantastic, entropy_sgd}, this approach aims to seek flatness during local learning by employing the recently proposed Sharpness-Aware Minimization (SAM)\,\citep{sam} as the local optimizer\,\citep{fedsam}.
-By improving local generality, this approach mitigates the conflicts between individual local objectives, contributing to the overall smoothness of the aggregated global model\,\citep{fedasam, fedsmoo}.
-Although these approaches have demonstrated competitive performance without the proximal restrictions, their ability to generalize well within their respective local distributions does not necessarily ensure alignment with the global objective (Figure\ref{fig:overview}(b)).